Hillsong Worship: Michael Guglielmucci cancer scandal

 It was reported in 2008 that Michael Guglielmucci, pastor of the church and former bass player in the Planetshakers band, had fraudulently claimed he was dying of cancer.
 He wrote "Healer", a song of encouragement for believers who were suffering from cancer, for the album Saviour of the World, which was released in June (2007).
 Guglielmucci performed the song regularly over a two-year period, often with an oxygen tube attached to his nose, and during this time received money from supporters who believed his illness was real.

 Guglielmucci later explained his actions as being a result of a long-term pornography addiction.
 The track had also been added to the Hillsong album This Is Our God (2008), but later removed from the album.
 Representatives of churches with which Guglielmucci had affiliations told the press they were totally unaware of this situation.
 In an email sent to Hillsong members, the church's general manager, George Aghajanian, said the news was even a shock to Guglielmucci's own family and that the suspended pastor was seeking professional help.
 Guglielmucci was stripped of all credentials by the Australian Christian Churches, who promised that all money donated by listeners inspired by the song would be returned or donated to charity and Guglielmucci's bank accounts would be audited to determine the amount of funds raised.

 Michael is the son of Danny Guglielmucci, co-founder of Edge Church International, located in the southern Adelaide suburb of Reynella, also a Pentecostal church and a member of the Australian Christian Churches (formerly Assemblies of God in Australia) network.

 Notable members

-The following were notable members of Hillsong Worship:
+The following have sung as notable members of Hillsong Worship: